kimbugp/todo/ReadME.md

 ![demo](img/sample.gif)

+## Auto demo

-You can also spin up a free Heroku dyno to test it out:
+- You can also spin up a free Heroku dyno to test it out